Albert-Gao/blog/source/_posts/how-to-create-your-own-dockerfile-for-a-rapid-dokku-deployment.md

 ## 3. End

 It is just that easy.
 Hope it helps.

+Thanks for reading!

+Follow me (<a href='https://twitter.com/albertgao' target="_blank" rel="noopener noreferrer">albertgao</a>) on twitter, if you want to hear more about my interesting ideas.